Integrity of Work

 Rights and Representation

-The work of YDS is carried on through the Governing Board (tenured faculty), the General Faculty, and the Standing Committees of the Faculty: Admissions and Financial Aid, Community Life, Curriculum, Ministerial Studies, Professional Studies, Spiritual Formation, and Worship.
+The work of YDS is carried on through the Governing Board (tenured faculty), the General Faculty, and the Standing Committees of the Faculty: Admissions and Financial Aid, Community Life, Curriculum, Ministerial Studies, Professional Studies, and Spiritual Formation.
 Each committee has an equal number of faculty and students.
 Faculty members of the committees are appointed by the dean and confirmed by the General Faculty; student members are elected by the entire student body, with the exception of student members of the Standing Committee on Admissions and Financial Aid, who are chosen by the director of admissions and financial aid.

 A Disciplinary Committee is appointed by the dean.
 Printed statements of the membership and established procedures of the committee are available in the Office of the Dean.
 Issues of academic discipline, like plagiarism, are addressed by the Professional Studies Committee.
 The Disciplinary Committee shall be the final authority on all nonacademic cases of discipline involving students in the School.
 Formal complaints of sexual harassment must be brought to the University-Wide Committee on Sexual Misconduct (UWC), which may also address informal complaints.
 Informal complaints of sexual harassment may also be brought to the Divinity School’s Title IX coordinator, Lisabeth Huck, or to any Title IX coordinator at Yale.
 For more information about the work of the committees, see Termination, below.
 For more information about University-wide resources on sexual misconduct, including the UWC, see Resources on Sexual Misconduct in the chapter Yale University Resources and Services.